JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 If your lazy and just wanna read some code it lives [here](https://github.com/JRMurr/ZigFish) I called it ZigFish since this will obviously match Stockfish in elo....
 If you're on a browser, you should see the engine below... (if not please go easy on me, wasm has caused me so much pain....).
-Play it an see how you do!
+Play it and see how you do!

 <Chess/>